alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-congratulating-hindu-teachers.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible for Muslims to take part with the Hindu disbelievers in celebrating their festivals and religious occasions."
+summary: "It is not permissible for Muslims to take part with the Hindu disbelievers in celebrating their festivals and religious occasions."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz